 1. Keep your audience in mind

 Before sharing your feedback with your web designers, stop for a second and understand your website from the perspective of a visitor.
-When you think about their personality, background and goals, the type of website you need will become easier to visualise and understand.
+When you think about their personality, background and goals, the type of website you need will become easier to visualize and understand.
 So maybe you find the website design not exactly your cup of tea, but it actually works pretty well with your target audience.

 For instance, this could be the case if you’re designing a website whose main visitors are from a different generation than yourself.
 You might be in your twenties thinking the best web design is all about following trends and using unique, abstract solutions like parallax scrolling, while your audience in their 40s just don’t care and would prefer a more minimalistic, straightforward design to navigate through.
+Different color palettes can also influence how various generations perceive your website, as certain colors may resonate more with specific age groups or cultural backgrounds.

 That’s why you should know your audience really well and put yourself in their shoes when looking at your web design.
 Create buyer personas and then ask yourself: would they love this?
 Why or why not?